manuel-sosa/project3_data_viz/README.md

 ## Summary
 In this project, we aim to provide insightful location and financial information analysis through interactive databases and data visualizations, utilizing a combination of **Python and JavaScript libraries**.

-We evaluate the revenue mix of hospitals in California, **analyzing data from both the largest and smallest hospitals based on the size of their balance sheets or gross assets**.
+We evaluate the revenue mix of hospitals in California, **analyzing data from both the largest and smallest hospitals based on the size of their total assets**.
 Through this analysis, we aim to uncover trends and insights that can inform the user about the current healthcare system operations in California.

 ## Table of Contents
 1. [Summary](#summary)